stitionai/devika/README.md

 ## Configuration

 Devika requires certain configuration settings and API keys to function properly.
-Use `example.config.toml` file, create new file called `config.toml` in the root directory with the following information:
+Use `example.config.toml` file, create new file called `config.toml` in the root directory and also with the following information:

 - `OPENAI_API_KEY`: Your OpenAI API key for accessing GPT models.
 - `CLAUDE_API_KEY`: Your Anthropic API key for accessing Claude models.